 ## What is competitive shooting?

 Glad you asked.
 There are a few different types and I predominately do USPA and IDPA.
 I started with USPSA and I really use IDPA to help me get better with accuracy.
-I've also done steel challenge (Checkout 2024 in review), but that one doesn't have as much movement so doesn't feel as exciting.
+I've also done steel challenge, but that one doesn't have as much movement so doesn't feel as exciting.

 ## How did I get into this?